auriseu/playground-manager/README.md

 * Authentication and authorization
 * Remaining unit and integration tests
 * Support for multiple playgrounds
-* Improve jakarta validations and error handling
+* Improved error handling in controller advice for jakarta and other operations
+* More detailed swagger documentation

 ### Task
 Create a playground REST API